Addiction in Family Systems

 No. Addiction may also involve trauma, grief, abuse, exclusion, nervous system dysregulation, and multigenerational family dynamics.

-Can Family Constellations help addiction recovery?
+Can Family Constellations replace addiction treatment?

 Barry Krost